Barry Soper on Covid 19 coronavirus: Winston Peters comes back with a splash

 He's come back with a splash.

-The photo of him fishing off his front lawn at his Northland bach was done with a sense of humour, he tells us.
+The photo of him fishing from his front lawn at his Northland bach was done with a sense of humour, he tells us.

 The reverent profile of him holding a candle before dawn on Anzac Day on his front porch, looking out to the red sky-lit sea, reminded his followers that he might be isolated but he's still in the game.